St. Louis, MO

 The City Sew-ers neighborhood group focuses on learning a new technique each month.
 At most of our meetings we do a 30-60 minute hands-on project, and members are welcomed to stay longer if the project needs more time.

 Unless noted, we are back to meeting in person on the 4th Tuesday of the month at 10:00 AM at the City Sewing Room, 6700 Arsenal St, St. Louis, MO 63139.
-We also have Zoom meetings the 2nd Tuesday at 10:00 AM.
-Use the Get In Touch button to email for Zoom details or other information
+Use the Get In Touch button to email for more information.

 Sewing Resources: Zippers by the Yard